scharlau/Story_Generator/README.md

     gem 'faker'

-You now need to run bundler so that Faker is included in your application.
-Use this command:
+You now need to run a number of commands to prepare the application:

     bundle install

-If you are using Rails 6, then you also need to run this command: 'Yarn install - - check-files' in order to pull together other components that are required by Rails.
+    rails webpacker:install
+    yarn install -- check-files

 Now create a new controller with this command: